 (E) Utilities Expense.
 Gas and electric energy expenses paid by the Development.
 Estimates of utility savings from green building components, including on-site renewable energy, must be documented by an unrelated contractor or component vendor.

-(F) Water, Sewer, and Trash Expense ("WST").
+(F) Water, Sewer, and Trash Expense (WST).
 Includes all water, sewer and trash expenses paid by the Development.

 (G) Insurance Expense.
 Cost of Insurance coverage for the buildings, contents, and general liability, but not health or workman's compensation insurance.